Viewing Java Class Files in Emacs

 One of the users of my Emacs java extensions e-mailed me with a question/suggestion about viewing .class files in Emacs.
 Emacs has automatic compression, encryption, and archive modes which allow certain non-text files to be viewed within Emacs in a sensible text form.
 He wanted to do the same with Java byte-compiled .class files: when opening a .class file, Emacs should automatically and transparently decompile the bytecode into Java source.

-javap, the Java disassembler, which comes with JDKs.
+javap, the Java disassembler, which comes

 Here it is: javap-handler.el.
 With these forms evaluated, try opening a .class file in Emacs.
 Rather than a screen full of junk, you'll (hopefully) be presented with a read-only buffer containing detailed information about the class.